 PrestaShop vs WooCommerce: Which Is Right for Your Business?

-When it comes to launching an online store, two platforms dominate the open-source landscape: PrestaShop and WooCommerce.
-Both are powerful, both are free to start with, and both have passionate communities behind them.
-But they serve fundamentally different needs, and choosing the wrong one can cost you months of development time and thousands of euros in migration costs down the road.
+When launching an online store, two platforms dominate the open-source landscape: PrestaShop and WooCommerce.
+Both are free to start with.
+Both have large communities behind them.
+But they serve fundamentally different needs, and choosing the wrong one can cost you months of rework and thousands of euros in migration costs.
+We've built production stores on both.
+Here's the honest picture.

 Platform Overview

-PrestaShop is a standalone e-commerce platform built from the ground up for online selling.
-It does not depend on another CMS and provides a dedicated back office designed specifically for managing products, orders, customers, and inventory.
+PrestaShop is a standalone e-commerce platform built from scratch for online selling.
+It doesn't depend on another CMS.
+Its back office is purpose-built for managing products, orders, customers, and inventory, and it shows.
+The level of granular control over pricing rules, customer groups, and multi-store setups is genuinely impressive once you know your way around it.

 Performance and Scalability

-That said, WooCommerce with proper caching (Redis, Varnish) and a well-optimized server can handle surprisingly large catalogues.
-The difference becomes more pronounced when you add complex filtering, multi-warehouse stock management, or B2B pricing rules.
+PrestaShop uses dedicated tables for product attributes and combinations, which makes attribute-heavy catalogue queries significantly faster.
+That said, WooCommerce with Redis object caching and a well-tuned Nginx FastCGI cache can handle surprisingly large catalogues.
+The difference becomes pronounced when you add complex filtering, multi-warehouse stock management, or B2B pricing rules.

 Cost Comparison

-Both platforms are free to download and install, but the real costs lie in themes, modules, hosting, and development.
+Both platforms are free to download.
+The real costs are in modules, themes, hosting, and development.

 Ease of Use